disqus/disqus-react/README.md

 ```

-This component is limited to one instance in the DOM at a time and will handle updates to both the `config` and `shortname` props and reload appropriately with the new discussion thread.
+This component is limited to one instance in the DOM at a time and will handle updates to the `shortname` prop and reload appropriately with recommended pages for the new forum shortname.

 ## Contributing